amyyalex/simple-contribution/contribution.md

 <h4>Step 1: Fork this repository</h4>

 - The objective here is to make a copy of this project and place it in your account.
-So go to the top right click on the fork icon just as in the picture below.
+So go to the top right and click on the fork icon just as in the picture below.
   ![Fork](image/fork.PNG "click on 'Fork'")

 <h4>Step 2: Clone the repository</h4>

-- Now that you've successfully forked the repository and made a copy into our account,go ahead and clone the repository which is basically making a local copy of the project.
-This copy is saved on your own machine.
+- Now that you've successfully forked the repository and made a copy into our account, go ahead and clone the repository which is making a local copy of the project.
+This copy is saved on your machine.

 **To clone:**